 All rolls and nigiri, whether traditional or trendy, incorporate the restaurant’s signature style of rice.
 The result is sushi much darker than is typically seen and a slightly nutty taste due to the black rice.
 The flavor and texture of Harumi’s rice are as distinctive as its color; however, they never overpower the clean, simple, and fresh taste of the fish.
 Chef’s selections of sushi and sashimi are good choices for those who don’t want to pick and choose a la carte.
 Harumi also offers the option of chirashi, an assortment of fish, vegetables, egg, and roe over sushi rice.

 The menu of sushi and sashimi offers the usual staples and more.
-Salmon, albacore, yellowtail, and mackerel are consistently good and distinguished not only by the suppleness of the fish, but also by the vibrant pigment of the rice underneath.
+Salmon, albacore,and yellowtail are consistently good and distinguished not only by the suppleness of the fish, but also by the vibrant pigment of the rice underneath.
 If there’s ever any doubt if Harumi has appeal beyond its colorful rice, the sashimi selection should prove the fish has plenty of appeal of its own.
 In fact, the Oasis Roll is an entirely rice-less preparation.
 A core of tuna, salmon, and avocado is wrapped in thinly sliced cucumber instead of the usual outer layer of grain.

-Most of the rolls, whether classic or creative, include rice.
-The Crunch Mango roll combines tuna and salmon with the world’s most widely consumed fruit.
+Most of the rolls, whether classic or creative, do include rice.
+The Crunch Mango roll combines tuna and salmon with the popular tropical fruit.
 The “crunch” comes from little tempura flakes.
 The spicy salmon roll shines by never letting the added ingredients overpower the fish.
 The rainbow roll is clever with a standard California roll wrapped in an outer layer of fresh fish: salmon, tuna, hamachi.
 A meatless choice is the asparagus roll, a simple, light creation of asparagus and cucumber unencumbered by cream cheese or other heavy ingredients.

+There is also a selection of Japanese beers and some wine.
 Harumi keeps it simple by offering only mochi ice cream for dessert.
-Although there is a liquor license, the beverage selection is limited to a modest selection of beer, wine, and sake.
-There are some nice flourishes like real wasabi for two dollars more, but for the most part, the focus is on the fish and, of course, the rice — the black-turns-to-purple grain that stands out at Harumi.
-Anthocyanins explain the rice’s color, and antioxidants account for its nutritional appeal, but the basics of good fish make the restaurant an appealing stop for sushi and sashimi.
+There are some other nice flourishes like real wasabi rather than concentrated green paste, but for the most part, the focus is on the fish and, of course, the black-turns-to-purple kind of rice that stands out at Harumi.
+Anthocyanins explain the rice’s color, and antioxidants account for its nutritional benefits, but the fundamentals of fresh fish flown in every day make the restaurant the appealing stop that it is for sushi and sashimi.

 114 W Adams St., Phoenix AZ 85003